berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section04 Evaluating Combinations.md

 rules of evaluation.

 <div class="mc">
-Which of the following is not a primitive functions in Racket?
+Which of the following is not a primitive function in Racket?

 <ans text="+" explanation="Nope! + follows the regular rules of evaluation"></ans>
 <ans text="if" explanation="Nice!! *if* is a special form!" correct></ans>